 8. Digital Wallets

-Digital wallets hold your payment details safely and enable online and offline transactions.
-They tend to bring multiple cards and accounts under one umbrella to access and pay easily.
+Digital wallets store payment information securely and enable online and offline transactions.
+They bring multiple cards and accounts under one platform access and pay easily, a key component in modern P2P payment app development.

 Popular examples: PayPal, Apple Wallet, Google Wallet